 Welcome to first grade!
 As first grade teachers, we ensure that there are strong connections made with each student, so we are able to focus on the whole child and their spiritual and academic excellence.
 Our classroom communities are Christ centered, focusing on each student's individual needs.
 Through hands-on learning, our students expand their knowledge to create a strong foundation for a lifetime of learning.
 Our team celebrates childhood and happy hearts while keeping learning engaging.
 We feel incredibly fortunate to partner with parents to help our students become the best they can be.

 The First Grade Team

-Utilizing a variety of literature styles, students continue to build on their fundamental reading comprehension skills like: visualization, retelling, sequence of events, character, story structure, predicting, cause and effect, summarization, and questioning.
+Utilizing a variety of literature styles in the Journeys reading program, students continue to build on their fundamental reading comprehension skills like: visualization, retelling, sequence of events, character, story structure, predicting, cause and effect, summarization, and questioning.
 Students are exposed to both fiction and non-fiction works and are encouraged to read independently on a daily basis.

 Students are engaged in a multitude of sensory ways to explore the world around them.
 Topics covered include: weather, air and water, light, sound, matter, magnets, and living vs. non-living things.
 A field trip to the Fernbank Science Museum allows the children to gain hands on experience in these fields of study.